appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 ];
 ```

-You can dynamically generate source data by fetching data from queries or JS functions by binding the response to the **Source Data** property.
+You can dynamically generate source data by fetching data from queries or JS functions and binding the response to the **Source Data** property.
 For example, if you have a query named `fetchData`, you can bind its response using:

 ```js
 {{fetchData.data}}